KDE/digikam-doc/color_management/basis_knowledge.rst

         digiKam Image Editor Color Space Converter Allows to Switch to Another Color Profile

 And quite a few other working spaces that could be added to this list, are all more or less suitable as working spaces.
 Which working space you should use depends only and solely on you, on your requirements on the Image Editor with your eventual output intentions (web, fine art print, etc.).
 However, as a critical aside, if you are using Adobe or other copyrighted working space profiles, these profiles contain copyright information that shows up in your image Exif information.

+**Soft Proofing** is a way of previewing on the screen the result to be expected from an output on another device, typically a printer.
+Soft proofing will show you the difference to be expected before you actually do it (and waste your costly ink).
+So you can improve your settings without wasting time and money.
+For more information take a look to the dedicated :ref:`section from this manual <soft_proof>`.

+**Rendering intent** refers to the way gamuts are handled when the intended target color space cannot handle the full gamut.
+For more information take a look to the dedicated :ref:`section from this manual <working_space>`.

 The Color Space Connections
 ---------------------------